slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'The most beautiful thing we can experience is the mysterious.
 It is the source of all true art and all science.'
 'Science without religion is lame.
 Religion without science is blind.' -- Albert Einstein*

-> *'A rebel of God hates the family, loves the state, and comes up with endless excuses and rationalizations to dismiss their actions.'*

-> *'God has no religion.' -- Mahatma Gandhi'*

 > *'Men never do evil so cheerfully and completely as when they do it from religious conviction.' -- Blaise Pascal*

+> *'There are causes worth dying for, but none worth killing for.' -- Albert Camus*

 > *'The cash register did more for human morality than the congregational church.' -- Charlie Munger*

+> *'We are all atheists about most of the gods that humanity has ever believed in.
+Some of us just go one god further.' -- Richard Dawkins*

+> *'God has no religion.' -- Mahatma Gandhi'*

 > *'I’d rather be in the mountains thinking of God than in church thinking about the mountains.' -- John Muir*

 > *'All God does is watch us and kill us when we get boring.
 We must never, ever be boring.' -- Chuck Palahniuk*

-> *'There is some power in believing that somebody is going to happen.'*

-> *'We are all atheists about most of the gods that humanity has ever believed in.
-Some of us just go one god further.' -- Richard Dawkins*

-> *'There are causes worth dying for, but none worth killing for.' -- Albert Camus*